Justintlai/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-user_id | The id of the product to retrieve
+user_id | The id of the user's address to retrieve

 ### SCOPES